FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1959 to predict 2004.png">
 </p>

-- The YoY Growth GDP plot for 1972-2003 shows that the model with the 1959-1971 data group can predict with almost the same RMSE as the Lasso and Regular Linear Regression models, but is quite poor in predicting GDP for 2004-2024.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1972 to predict 2004.png">
 </p>

-- The image above shows that the XGBoost model trained with 1972-2003 data has not been able to predict GDP for the 2004-2024 period when compared to Linear and Lasso Regression.
-This model is not accurate because the number of data used in this project is not abundance.

 | \ | Train | Feature | Predict | RMSE|
 |:-------:|:----------:|:-------:|:---------:|:--------:|